lonexil/Bookstore-Rest-API-Documentation/Bookstore api.md

 # BOOKSTORE API
 ## OVERVIEW
-The bookstore API allows developers to acess data about books , authors and book sales.
+The bookstore API allows developers to access data about books , authors and book sales.
-You can use this API to retrieve book information, add ne books, update existing records , and manage authors.
+You can use this API to retrieve book information, add new books, update existing records , and manage authors.
 All response are returned in JSON format.

 Base URL

 ``` https:// api.boookstore.example.com/v1 ```

 ## Authentication
 This API use API key Authentication
 Include your API key in your request header for all authenticated endpoints.

 Example

 ``` Authorization: Bearer YOUR_API_KEY ```

 If an invalid API key is used, the server returns a 401 Unauthorized error.

 ## Endpoints
 1. Get all books

 Endpoint:

 ``` GET/books ```

 Description:

 Fetches a paginated list of all book in the store.

 Query parameters

 |parameter|Type|Description